-SWU 194 Reading and Writing for

-Effective English Communication 3(2-2-5) A Study and practice English Skills.
+SWU 194Reading and Writing for Effective English Communication3(2-2-5)A Study and practice English Skills.
 Focusing on reading in English as an international language, utilizing various learning processes. both inside and outside the classroom.
 Which Includes reading exercises by using various digital media technology.

-1.4SWU for Society Sector6 CreditsSWU 195Creative Citizen for Society3(2-2-5)A Study of the creative citizenship with diversity mindset in Thai'ssociety through Public Participation that demonstrates responsibilitiesas a citizen within the community.
-Including in the digital technologyand society, coexisting with others as leaders and followers to thevarious situation and multiculturalism.6
+1.3 Enhancement of Work Skills and Entrepreneurship6creditsSWU197 Speaking and presentation for careers3(2-2-5)